omarkhawaja-uk/Solar-System/README.md

 * EARTH & MOON MODE:
 VIEW THE MOON ORBITING THE EARTH.

-***NOTE: TO SWITCH BETWEEN ANY OF THE THREE MODES YOU MUST CLOSE THE SIMULATION AND OPEN IT BACK-UP.***
+***NOTE: TO SWITCH BETWEEN ANY OF THE THREE MODES YOU MUST CLOSE THE SIMULATION AND OPEN IT UP AGAIN***

 # *Scripts*